ShayRed/ShayHub-Translator/Update v1.0.4/UPDATE.md

+## Changelog

+### Fixed:
-Files were no longer translated correctly (Fixed) DeepL has updated their API (Update Fixed)
+- Files were no longer translated correctly.
+- DeepL has updated their API.
-Some small errors that occurred during text translation have been fixed (Fixed) A bug causing issues with correct encoding has been fixed (Fixed)
+- Some small errors during text translation have been fixed.
+- A bug causing issues with correct encoding has been resolved.